DAQInterface verbosity levels should be revisited

-#5 Updated by Kurt Biery about 1 month ago
+#5 Updated by Kurt Biery 6 months ago

 Ah, cool.
 I was thinking just simple timestamps for the transition request output, but the time deltas are a nice touch.
 It was a little odd seeing negative values (e.g. -0.1 seconds) for some of the terminate transition times.
 Not sure if that is expected or not...